All Products

 kubectl -ncsdr delete pod -l control-plane=csdr-controller

-2. If the restore account does not have a backup vault, create one and associate it with the OSS bucket named cnfs-oss-* under the restore account.
-For more information, see Create a backup vault.
+2. If the restore account has no backup vault, create one and associate it with the cnfs-oss-* OSS bucket in the restore account.

-• sts-oss belongs to the oss namespace.
-Select the oss namespace when creating the task.
+• Select the oss namespace.
 If the namespace contains other applications, add labels to select only sts-oss.

-• On the Backup Records tab of the Application Backup page, confirm the task status changes from InProgress to Completed.
-Click the backup record name and verify that sts-oss resources (StatefulSet, pod, PVC, PV, and the Secret storing the AccessKey pair) are all backed up.
+• On the Backup Records tab of the Application Backup page, wait for the status to change from InProgress to Completed.
+Click the record name and confirm that the StatefulSet, pod, PVC, PV, and Secret (containing the AccessKey pair) are backed up.

-4. Create a backup task for sts-nas and sts-disk.
-For more information, see Create a backup plan or back up instantly.
+4. Create a backup task for the sts-nas and sts-disk applications.

 • Set Backup Volume to Mounted Volumes.